galaxyproject/galaxytutorial-ismb17/README.md

 # Tutorial PM6: Making Galaxy Work for You

-Presenters
+## Presenters
-Martin Cech - Department of Biochemistry and Molecular Biology, Penn State University, University Park, PA, USA John Chilton - Department of Biochemistry and Molecular Biology, Penn State University, University Park, PA, USA
+Martin Cech & John Chilton

+Department of Biochemistry and Molecular Biology, Penn State University, University Park, PA, USA

 ## Tutorial Overview
 Galaxy is an open source web-based platform for data analysis.
 The goal of this tutorial is to provide a practical, hands-on guide to adapting the Galaxy platform to the specific needs of individuals attending the ISMB.